spacez320/eudaimonia/posts/fedora-with-qemu.md

 3. The console should show a system booting, some cloud-init messages, and a login prompt that accepts the username and password configured.

+## More QEMU Options

+Arguments for running ARM machine in QEMU look a bit different, with one big difference being the exclusion of KVM as a backing hypervisor.

+`-bios` defines the BIOS file to load into memory and use for booting.
+In most cases, QEMU will load a BIOS without being prompted, depending on the machine architecture, but in the case of ARM we provide one that EDK2 happens to have.

+`-machine virt` is described as a "general purpose platform" for running ARM based machines.

+`-smp` (a reference to symmetric multi-processing) helps define specific CPU characteristics, including cores, sockets, dies, threads, and other physical characteristics. `-smp 2` dictates the machine should have two cores in one socket.

 ## Networking